jurosari/Game/README.md

 # Game
-A game so can my friend play peak.
+A repository to play repo